jaked122/bytecoin/WhatBytecoin.md

 Proof-of-contribution is like proof-of-work, except that instead of performing computations to achieve a hash, the computer in question provides resources ("contributions") to a network that can then be used by other participants in the network.
 The particular commodity of the bytecoin network is disk storage.
 Your contribution makes up a certain percent of the network, and that contribution directly relates to the amount of coins that you mine.

-(move to integrity of hosts section)
-!First, we must know that a contribution is _useful_.
-We will define useful as any resource that can be used by every person on the network.
-Bytecoin secures this by randomly associating the contributor to the user.
-As long as the contributor has no control over which user gets the contribution, and similarly the user has no control over which contributor they recieve from, then we can assume that all contributions are useful.

-!Second, we must know that a contribution is unique, meaning that it is not something that has been seen before or used before by the network.
-What this really means is that the contribution cannot already be on the network, because if the contribution is not already on the network, then it is clearly new to the network and thus a real contribution.
+If you abstract proof-of-contribution to a higher level view, you realize that it is effectively a reputation system.
+Initially, there are a set of nodes each with a volume of reputation (their confirmed contribution).
+When new nodes come and add contributions to the network, these nodes recieve reputation in accordance to their contribution.
+It is stronger than a typical reputation system because contribution is a difficult task requiring the deployment of real world resources (IE contributing file storage space to the network).

 Definitions
 ===========

+A 'network identifier' is the hash of the most recent nondeterministic block in the network.
+This is actually a linked list containing all of the nondeterministic blocks in the network back to the genesis block.
+Most networks will have a very short linked list of nondeterministic blocks.

 A 'host' is someone who is contributing file storage to the network and also mining coins.

 A 'consumer' is someone who is purchasing file storage from the network.

 An 'indictment' is a motion by the network to reject a particular block in the blockchain, thus rewiding the network and starting from the block before the indicted block.

+'Chain hosting' is buying stroage from the network, and then using the storage you purchased to host files on the network.
+This seemly pointless exercise allows you to host files for free (consumers cover all of your costs) while you get to claim mining rewards from the network.
+Chain hosting is an illegal activity, and must be prevented by the network.

+'Bytecoin reliability' is a measurement of how good the network is at keeping files online, and can be used to derive a reasonable amount of redundancy when storing files.

+'File loss potential' is bytecoin reliability, but includes variance.

+A 'subchain' is a block chain that comprises a different set of nodes than the global bytecoin network, (and therefore has a different blockchain) but can still perform transactions on the bytecoin network.

 The Block Chain
 ===============

 The block chain is a database of all the historical transactions of bytecoin.
 From the block chain, you can figure out which files are on the network, who has the files on the network, how much currency each wallet has, and each transaction that a wallet has ever made.
+A block chain is needed because you have a very large network trying to agree on a single database that can be updated from any part of the network.
+Blocks are discreet updates to the database so that the network can be in agreement of the current state.

+(!move this)
 Each time a new block is announced to the network, it contains a list of:
 	* all the files that were removed from the network since the previous block
 	* all the files that were added to the network since the previous block